DAI-Lab-HERALD/General-Framework/Framework/Scenarios/README.md

       A one-dimensionl numpy array (len(t)  :math:`= |t|`).
 It contains the corresponding timesteps at which the positions in **path** were recorded. domain : pandas.Series
-      A pandas series of lenght :math:`N_{info}`, that records the metadata for the considered sample.
+      A pandas series of length :math:`N_{info}`, that records the metadata for the considered sample.
 Its entries contain at least all the columns of **self.Domain_old**.

     Returns